CarbonScript/documentation/docs/Basics/Function.md

 }
 ```

-Also, function has none parameter list, the parameter list should be `void`.
+Also, function has none parameter list, the parameter list should be empty.

 ```
-print_menu (void):void{
+print_menu ():void{
     # function body
 }
 ```